UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Team Logs/Week3_June7-12.md

 ![Burn Up](../logScreenshots/burnupWeek3.png)
 # Times for Team/Individual

-## Team: 35.75hrs approx.
+## Team: 54.5hrs approx.

-### Nathan: 6.5hrs
+### Nathan: 16hrs

-### Nicolaas: 9.75hrs
+### Nicolaas: 16.5hrs

-### Jay: 6.5hrss
+### Jay: ??hrs

-### Oakley: 13hrs
+### Oakley: 15hrs

-### Jack: ??hrs
+### Jack: 7hrs

 # Table of Completed Tasks:
 ![Completed Tasks](../logScreenshots/completedWeek3.png)
 ### Tasks Completed This Cycle:
-1. Design Document Finished and Submitted
+1. Design video completed and submitted via Canvas
+2. Docker images working via awesome-compose
 # Table of WIP Tasks
 ![WIP Tasks](../logScreenshots/wipWeek3.png)
 ### Tasks still WIP This Cycle:
-1. Some UI mockup still needs to be completed (core features completed)
-2. Docker images need to be started
+1. Generate Postgres test data is not complete
+2. OMR container has not been started yet
+3. Authentication is still being worked on
+4. React pages layout is still being done

 # Task Write-Up
-We did a fair amount of work on Wednesday night to get our design document submitted on time.
-This left no time to work on getting the core Docker components for our system up, but we plan to have that done early in this upcoming cycle.

-As well as that, we are in the process of making our design presentation in order to get our video submitted for Friday
+We completed the design video.
+We got our Docker image up, had multiple team meetings where we discussed branching, logging, and the work we were going to complete for this cycle.
+We also moved some of Jay's React work into the Docker frontend in order to get an idea of page layouts.

+Nathan started work on some Postgres learning and is working on writing test user / course / exam data so we can create a dynamic React UI

 # Test report / status
 ### N/A